 If you consent, Probably Genetic will contact you to periodically re-analyze your data and provide you with updates in case your results change.
 On average, researchers discover five new rare diseases each week and genetics is a constantly evolving field.
 If any of the relevant variants that we discover in your or your child's DNA change due to an update following the 2015 guidelines of the American College of Medical Genetics and Genomics, we will keep you informed if you consent to this service.

 Yes!
-If you consent, Probably Genetic will provide you with a wealth of information in your patient dashboard regarding the latest research, clinical trials, news, and events related to either your positive finding, or genetics in general.
-It will contain information on how to download your result report again, how to make the report available to your doctor, and how to download any of your raw data.
+The patient dashboard will contain information on how to download your result report again, how to make the report available to your doctor, and how to download any of your raw data.
 For patients that haven't yet had a genetic counseling session, it will give you access to book an appointment with a certified genetic counselor.
 Finally, it will provide you with updates relating to reanalysis and our service in general.

 Quality Assurance & Data Protection